fudab/fudab.github.io/covid-19/china.md

   </tr>
   <tr>
     <td>(a) Migration traces involving the top 10 provinces with the greatest cumulative migration index from the epicenter, Hubei Province.</td>
-    <td>(b) Recursive migration traces involving the top 3 provinces with the greatest cumulative migration index from the departure province.</td>
+    <td>(b) Recursive migration traces involving the top 3 provinces with the greatest cumulative migration index from the departure provinces.</td>
   </tr>
   <tr>
-    <td colspan="2">Figure 6: Migration traces derived from the migration data.
-As above, daily migration index from January 1 to January 14 is added to obtain the cumulative index.
+    <td colspan="2">Figure 6: Migration traces based on the cumulative migration index.
 And we use heatmap to indicate the incubation seed $E(0)$ from the posterior estimation.
 How we get the places of departure and the destinations in (b) is the same as Figure 3.</td>
   </tr>
 </table>

-#### Transmission Rate
+#### Contact Rate

 We then inspect the contact rate $\beta(t)$.